- Open Source CEO by Bill Kerr

 2004 | $2.38 billion |

-The continued rise of gaming super-charged the companyâs growth through the early 2000s.
-But that wasnât all Nvidia were good for at the timeâCAD design systems, automotive infotainment, tablets and smartphones, video processingâall these use cases were built on top of Nvidiaâs chips.
+The continued rise of gaming supercharged the companyās growth through the early 2000s.
+But that wasnāt all Nvidia was suitable for at the timeāCAD design systems, automotive infotainment, tablets and smartphones, video processingāall these use cases were built on top of Nvidiaās chips.

 But just like all good drama stories, things were about to get a lot darker and stormier for Nvidia.
-Although, Nvidia was the little engine that could of the tech sector the years 2005 and 2006 saw negative, followed by stagnant revenue growth.
+Although Nvidia was the little engine that could of the tech sector, the years 2005 and 2006 saw negative, followed by stagnant revenue growth.
 The market was becoming increasingly saturated, and they were facing stiff competition, which was pushing down margins and slowing their growth overall.

-A brief bright spot was in 2007, when Forbes named Nvidia its âCompany of the Year,â highlighting its accomplishments in the early part of the decade.
-That same year, Nvidia launched CUDA (Compute Unified Device Architecture), a parallel computing platform that marked a significant shift in the capabilities of GPUs.
+A brief bright spot was in 2007, when Forbes named Nvidia its āCompany of the Year,ā highlighting its accomplishments in the early part of the decade.
+That same year, Nvidia launched CUDA (Compute Unified Device Architecture), a parallel computing platform that marked a significant shift in GPU capabilities.
 However, unbeknownst to Jensen and his team, the storm clouds of the Global Financial Crisis were gathering, with the trigger being just a few subprime mortgages away.

 2008 and CUDA

-In the first report of 2008, amid the turmoil of the GFC, Nvidia took a write down of $200 million dollars of itâs first-quarter revenue. âAbnormal failure ratesâ apparently the culprit.
-During this period, from a 2007 high to a 2008 low, Nvidia lost roughly 80% of the value of itâs stock.
-For most, if not all companies, an 80% drop in your stock price is an existential shock to your system.
+In the first report of 2008, amid the turmoil of the GFC, Nvidia took a $200 million write-down on its first-quarter revenue. āAbnormal failure ratesā apparently the culprit.
+During this period, from a 2007 high to a 2008 low, Nvidia lost roughly 80% of the value of its stock.
+For most, if not all, companies, an 80% drop in your stock price is an existential shock to your system.

-Courtesy; Seeking Alpha.
+Courtesy: Seeking Alpha.

-Again, Nvidia would need to rebuild, and rebuild themselves.
+Again, Nvidia would need to rebuild, and rebuild itself.
 They would need to bet the house, again.
-Itâs not something that particularly scared Jensen and the team.
-During the 90âs the had come up with an unofficial motto that; "Our company is thirty days from going out of business."
+Itās not something that particularly scared Jensen and the team.
+During the 90s, they had come up with an unofficial motto that "Our company is thirty days from going out of business."
 That being said, people were invested.
 Their careers, their emotions, their finances.
-So they set out, to continue to build upon their totally new computing platform: CUDA.
+So they set out to continue building on their totally new computing platform, CUDA.

-CUDA, allows developers to write programs that harness the parallel processing power of regular GPUs. | Huh? |
+CUDA allows developers to write programs that harness the parallel processing power of regular GPUs. | Huh? |

-CUDA was thought of as the best-in-class software for many of itâs use cases.
+CUDA was thought of as the best-in-class software for many of its use cases.
 And Jensen knew it.
 This was one of the times in which he would pull one of the great levers in business.
 When you know you have a significant technological advantage, raise your prices.

 There could be nothing that could be faster.
 We also chose a cost point substantially higher than any of our competitors would be willing to go.

-This is a muscle Nvidia and Jensen have been building over time, and flashing forward to today for a moment, Nvidiaâs current gross margins are at 70%, up from 66% only two years ago.
+This is a muscle Nvidia and Jensen have been building over time, and flashing forward to today for a moment, Nvidiaās current gross margins are in the mid 70s, up from 66% only two years ago.

 30-year overnight success

 There are a lot of things that happened in the years in and around the crash of 2008.
 Competitor AMD would approach Jensen for a potential merger.
 Nvidia stock would plummet 50%+ (again) after a bad stock call.
-And deep learning would be supercharged with AlexNet, the brainchild of Alex Krizhevsky, Geoffrey Hinton and Ilya Sutskever of OpenAI.
+And deep learning would be supercharged with AlexNet, the brainchild of Alex Krizhevsky, Geoffrey Hinton, and Ilya Sutskever of OpenAI.

 But all the way through, Nvidia would keep moving forward.
-Their rise seems to me like the inverse of Hemingwayâs famous line about bankruptcy. | ![]() Do you even Nvidia? |
+Their rise seems to me like the inverse of Hemingwayās famous line about bankruptcy. | ![]() Do you even Nvidia? |

-Smart Silicon Valley insiders saw it coming though.
-Marc Andreessen in 2016 noticed that everyone was building on Nvidia and was quoted as saying; âif we were a hedge fund weâd put 100% of money into Nvidia.â And NVIDIA's slow but strategic shift towards AI, deep learning, and data center markets puts it front row centre to capture the value of the next wave of computing.
+Smart Silicon Valley insiders saw it coming, though.
+Marc Andreessen in 2016 noticed that everyone was building on Nvidia and was quoted as saying; āif we were a hedge fund weād put 100% of money into Nvidia.ā And NVIDIA's slow but strategic shift towards AI, deep learning, and data center markets puts it front row centre to capture the value of the next wave of computing.

 Accelerated computing, at data center scale, and combined with machine learning, has sped up computing by a million-x.

-But even with the strong tailwinds towards the end of the 2010âs, now one in their right mind could predict what would come to pass in the latter part of 2022.
+But even with the strong tailwinds towards the end of the 2010s, no one in their right mind could predict what would come to pass in the latter part of 2022.

 The great battle for chips

-But there may be no bigger hype cycleâand no more meaningful oneâthan the cycle we are going through today.
+But there may be no bigger hype cycleāand no more meaningful oneāthan the cycle we are going through today.
 The hype cycle that is artificial intelligence.

-On November 30, 2022, Sam Altman, and the team at OpenAI dropped a product release so popular and so revolutionary that it surprised even their staunchest believers.
+On November 30, 2022, Sam Altman and the team at OpenAI dropped a product release so popular and so revolutionary that it surprised even their staunchest believers.
 ChatGPT.
-The trajectory of Nvidia, and the world for that matter would be changed forever.
+The trajectory of Nvidia, and the world for that matter, would be changed forever.

-It was as if the man with the starters gun pulled the trigger and the race was on.
-Not only a race between big techâGoogle, Amazon, Meta, and Microsoftâbut a race against regulators, a race China, and really a race against time to build enough energy to power the data centers of the world that are powering this AI revolution.
+It was as if the man with the starter's gun pulled the trigger, and the race was on.
+Not only a race between big techāGoogle, Amazon, Meta, and Microsoftābut a race against regulators, a race against China, and really a race against time to build enough energy to power the data centers of the world that are powering this AI revolution.

-One thing we do know, is that the market believes the story of Nvidia. âIâve never seen anything like this,â Scott Galloway would say of their rise.
-Before we take a final look into the future for Nvidia, letâs look at a few things that make them unique.
+One thing we do know is that the market believes the story of Nvidia. āIāve never seen anything like this,ā Scott Galloway would say of their rise.
+Before we take a final look at the future for Nvidia, letās look at a few things that make it unique.

-Rule #1: Bet the farm, just donât die doing it
+Rule #1: Bet the farm, just donāt die doing it

-One thing that Nvidia has done really, really well since their founding in 1993 is what one could only describe as not dying.
-Somehow, through Jensenâs phenomenal leadership they have managed to make bold, courageous bets, and have them miraculously pay off.
+One thing that Nvidia has done really, really well since its founding in 1993 is what one could only describe as not dying.
+Somehow, through Jensenās phenomenal leadership, they have managed to make bold, courageous bets and have them miraculously pay off.

-Nvidia: Life, (not) death and taxes.
+Nvidia: Life, (not) death, and taxes.

-And although it may look luckyâand letâs be clear, there is a healthy amount of luck involved in any successful business taleâtheir success is also by design.
-Jensen is famous for talking about making sure Nvidia is in fact in the right place at the right time.
+And although it may look luckyāand letās be clear, there is a healthy amount of luck involved in any successful business taleātheir success is also by design.
+Jensen is famous for talking about making sure Nvidia is, in fact, in the right place at the right time.
 Or close enough to be able to have impacts.
-He calls this the âzero-billion-dollar marketâ.
+He calls this the āzero-billion-dollar marketā.

 We prefer to position ourselves in a way that serves a need that usually hasn't emerged.
 We call that a zero-billion-dollar market.
 It's our way of saying there's no market yet, but we believe there will be one.

-In order to be positioning yourself in this way, you need to be spending time on things that may not look important at the time.
+In order to position yourself in this way, you need to be spending time on things that may not look important at the time.
 And you may need to push all your cards in.
-Take NVIDIAâs vision in ~2010 to create âneural network processors, safety architectures that run AI algorithmsâ.
+Take NVIDIAās vision in ~2010 to create āneural network processors, safety architectures that run AI algorithmsā.

-This was at a time would have been close to a âzero billion dollar market.â
+This was at a time would have been close to a āzero billion dollar market.ā

 On management & leadership

-Jensen, has a unique perspective when it comes to management.
+Jensen has a unique perspective when it comes to management.
 And prefers to think from first principles when it comes to organisational design.
 Nvidia has a famously flat structure, unlike most companies you would see today.

-Information doesnât have to flow from the top to the bottom of an organization, as it did back in the Neanderthal days when we didnât have email and texts and all those things.
+Information doesnāt have to flow from the top to the bottom of an organization, as it did back in the Neanderthal days when we didnāt have email and texts and all those things.
 Information can flow a lot more quickly today.
 So a hierarchical tree, with information being interpreted from the top down to the bottom, is unnecessary.
 A flat network allows us to adapt a lot more quickly, which we need because our technology is moving so quickly.

 Now, when I say a flat structure, I mean very flat.
 Jensen personally manages ~40 direct reports today.
 His reports submit a weekly list of the five most important things they are working on, of which Jensen reviews every morning.
 He elaborates further:

-If you look at the way Nvidiaâs technology has moved, classically there was Mooreâs law doubling every couple of years.
-Well, in the course of the last 10 years, weâve advanced AI by about a million times.
-Thatâs many, many times Mooreâs law.
-If youâre living in an exponential world, you donât want information to be propagated from the top down one layer at a time.
+If you look at the way Nvidiaās technology has moved, classically there was Mooreās law doubling every couple of years.
+Well, in the course of the last 10 years, weāve advanced AI by about a million times.
+Thatās many, many times Mooreās law.
+If youāre living in an exponential world, you donāt want information to be propagated from the top down one layer at a time.

-When talking about the typical org structure you see todayâthink C-level, VP, Head of this, Director of thatâhe was particularly critical, preferring a âhorses-for-coursesâ approach to organisational design.
+When talking about the typical org structure you see todayāthink C-level, VP, Head of this, Director of thatāhe was particularly critical, preferring a āhorses-for-coursesā approach to organisational design.

 What is this machine that you are trying to create?
 What is its output, what is its input, what are the conditions that it is in?
 What is the industry like?
 Is it a fast-moving industry?
 Is it bureaucratic?
 Is it highly regulated?
 What kind of industry is it?
 And what are you trying to build?

 I could go on.
 There are no departments, no business units, no status reports.
-They do not 1-year plan, 3-year plan, god forbid, 5-year plan.
-Jensen has a very particular way of running his org and heyâmaybe we are the weird ones.
+They do not have a 1-year plan, 3-year plan, god forbid, a 5-year plan.
+Jensen has a very particular way of running his org, and hey, maybe we are the weird ones.

 Playbook